 You arrive at San Francisco International Airport on a Saturday and will be picked up by our partner in the USA.

-The work will follow an 8-6-8 rhythm: eight days in the volunteer project, then back to the base station in Santa Cruz for six days off.
+The work will follow an 8-6-8 rhythm: eight days in the volunteer project, then back to your base station for six days off.
 You can use this time to get to know the land and people of the United States.
 Then you will return to the project to work for another eight days.
-Use your time volunteering on the California coast to find out more about this delightful region while helping to protect the diverse natural landscape.

-Santa Cruz or Boulder Creek, located north of Santa Cruz, will be your base between projects.
+A volunteer accommodation between Boulder Creek and the Big Basin State Park, in the midst of California’s impressive Redwood forests, will be your base between projects.
 You will be accommodated in one of the volunteer houses in a shared room.
 This means that you can spend your free time with international volunteers from all over the world and get to know Santa Cruz and the surroundings together.
 On the days between projects the participants are responsible for feeding themselves and there is a kitchen for this in each house.